 You could start by sharing this great animation from the Football Association (but it’s relevant to most sports)

 Colour blindness is an important issue in sport – for players, spectators, and investors – from the grass roots through to the highest professional level.
 It can impact on a person’s performance, spoil the enjoyment of watching sport (live or on TV) and have an adverse effect on revenues if colour blind people turn their back on sport in frustration.

 Failure to acknowledge the difficulties for colour blind people in sport risks alienating them in significant numbers.
 In the UK, close to 3 million people have CVD (colour vision deficiency) – enough to fill Wembley stadium more than 30 times over.
 That’s a lot of lost ticket sales!

-This clip taken from Lars Lagerbäck’s video shows that if two teams play in colour strips that appear the same (like in the right-hand section of the video), it’s almost impossible for colour blind players and spectators to tell them apart.
+This clip taken from Lars Lagerbäck’s video See Coaching, Kit and Equipment shows that if two teams play in colour strips that appear the same (like in the right-hand section of the video), it’s almost impossible for colour blind players and spectators to tell them apart.